 % of 'Cherish & Retain' Employees

-If you’re using a performance management platform like Cascade, you’ll be measuring employee performance but also their future potential for the organization.
+If you're using a performance management platform, you'll be measuring employee performance but also their future potential for the organization.
 One of the most useful tools here is the 9-Box Talent Grid.
 This grid helps you measure those two dimensions of employee success in a fair and consistent way.
-Implement the 9-Box Talent Grid, and measure how many employees fall into the ‘Cherish & Retain’ group each year.
+Implement the 9-Box Talent Grid, and measure how many employees fall into the 'Cherish & Retain' group each year.

 Average Duration in Position

 This is an interesting KPI, because you neither want it to be too high, nor too low.
 A low average duration indicates a poor job fit, either something wasn't right for the employee or the employer.
 But a high one can be indicative of a lack of career opportunities or stagnation in the workforce.
 It's tricky to say what a good average is, but I personally have found myself most engaged in organizations where I've moved (internally) every 18 to 24 months on average.

 Whilst this is very much a lead indicator, you should closely monitor how much you're investing in training and development.
 If you invest too little, it's likely you'll either (a) struggle to develop top talent internally or (b) have top talent leave to pursue training and development opportunities elsewhere.
 Again, it's hard to say what a good number is here.
 Personally though, at Cascade we're aiming to spend of around $2,000 per employee per year on direct training and development.

 When all is said and done, a large part of the HR function is around driving employee efficiency.
 This is done through a series of short and long term strategies and investments.
 These KPIs will give you an idea of how well you're doing overall as an organization in terms of the effectiveness of your HR team.

 Revenue per Employee